pjsacchet/Windows-RAT/README.md

 - Flesh out putfile functionality
   - Implement C2 OK messages to ensure it has the param or resend if need be
 - Implement recursive dir lists + additional file info
+- Return number of bytes we successfully deleted?

 ### New Features:
 - Implement delete file